telerik/ajax-docs/controls/progressbar/client-side-programming/events/overview.md

 # Events Overview

-##

-**RadProgressBar** provides a rich set of client-side events which allow easy and flexibleuse in a wide range of application scenarios.
+**RadProgressBar** provides a rich set of client-side events which allow easy and flexible use in a wide range of application scenarios.
 In this article you will find examples about each of these events,demonstrating how to handle and cancel them (if possible):

 * **[OnInitialize]({%slug progressbar/client-side-programming/events/oninitialize%})**—raised when the **RadProgressBar**client-side object is initialized.

 * **[OnLoad]({%slug progressbar/client-side-programming/events/onload%})**—raised when the **RadProgressBar**client-side object is fully loaded.
 The full API of the control is available at this point.

 * **[OnValueChanging]({%slug progressbar/client-side-programming/events/onvaluechanging%})**—raised just before the **RadProgressBar** value property is changed.
-You can handle this eventin case you want to prevent the current value from changing.
+You can handle this event in case you want to prevent the current value from changing.

 * **[OnValueChanged]({%slug progressbar/client-side-programming/events/onvaluechanged%})**—raised after the **RadProgressBar**value property has been changed.